-UPDATE 1-Euronext posts about 2 pct rise in Q2 core earnings
+UPDATE 2-Euronext posts 2 pct rise in Q2 core earnings

-July 28 (Reuters) - Pan-European exchange Euronext said its second-quarter core earnings rose about 2 percent as higher investor appetite and a better financial and political outlook for the European Union boosted trading volumes.
+July 28 (Reuters) - Pan-European exchange Euronext said its second-quarter core earnings rose 2 percent as higher investor appetite and a better economic and political outlook for the European Union boosted trading volumes.

-Volumes returned to 2015 levels and were the strongest since the company's IPO, Chairman and CEO Stéphane Boujnah said in a statement.
+Volumes returned to 2015 levels and were the strongest since the company's IPO in 2014, Chairman and CEO Stéphane Boujnah said in a statement.

+Core earnings beat the market consensus by about 4-5 percent, boosted by its primary markets and its clearing business, Morgan Stanley analysts said in a note.

+The company's stock rose as much as 2.4 percent, before paring gains to trade up 1.9 percent at 48.4 euros, its highest since May.

 Euronext, which operates bourses in Paris, Amsterdam, Brussels, London and Lisbon, said core earnings before interest, tax, depreciation and amortisation (EBITDA) rose to 79.2 million euros ($92.62 million) in the quarter ended June 30 from 77.7 million a year earlier.

 Revenue rose 3.8 percent to 137.3 million euros.
-Cash average daily volumes rose 18.5 percent and equity derivatives average daily volumes rose by 27.3 percent
+Cash average daily volumes rose 18.5 percent and equity derivatives average daily volumes rose by 27.3 percent.

+Euronext said its market share rose during the quarter, averaging 64.2 percent and standing at 65.3 percent at the end of June, up from 61.3 percent last year.

 Its listing business saw 106 billion euros in equity and debt raised, up about 19 percent, and revenue up 1.1 percent to 23.6 million euros.